Elementary Education, B.A.

 Receive instruction and preparation to take charge of K-6 grade classrooms across our region and beyond.

 Our nationally recognized program is built upon exceptional partnerships with public schools throughout central and western North Carolina.
-You are immersed in a variety of courses which prepare you to effectively plan, deliver research-based instruction, differentiate the curriculum for all learners, use the latest instructional technologies, and develop a global perspective for 21st century classrooms.
+You are immersed in a variety of courses that prepare you to effectively plan, deliver research-based instruction, differentiate the curriculum for all learners, use the latest instructional technologies, and develop a global perspective for 21st-century classrooms.

 A strong emphasis is placed on the critical importance of serving students with disabilities and other exceptionalities within the regular and special education classrooms.
 As such, all elementary education majors have the opportunity to earn teacher licensure in both elementary education and special education.
 We believe that this is the best preparation a future teacher can receive for today's classrooms.